tacolopo/sdk-tutorials/onboarding/1-introduction-blockchain/consensus.md

 If a party holds more than 51% of the total mining power, that party in the long run always holds a probabilistic advantage over other miners and with it can dictate the true state of the blockchain by in the end mining the longest chain.

 Here **difficulty** comes into play.
 Difficulty is the term used for the mechanism controlling the amount of work involved in mining.
 The probabilistic number of times a miner has to try is a measure of difficulty.
 Difficulty guarantees a given average block creation time.
 PoW networks set a target average time for a solution to be found by **any** miner/node on the network.
 The difficulty of the task adjusts **according to the total problem-solving capacity of the network** to compensate for increasing/decreasing network capacity.
 That means PoW networks do not get faster even if more computing power is added.
 Rather they become more resilient by **increasing difficulty**, which raises the threshold a 51% attacker needs to overcome.

 ### Proof-of-Stake (PoS)

 **Proof-of-Stake (PoS)** is another method of selecting the authoritative node for a given block.
 PoS is based on the assumption that those with the most to lose are the most incentivized to safeguard network integrity.
 PoS solves the energy problem in PoW as "work", the use of energy through computational power, is not the proof requested to create a block.

 Validators place funds at risk as **the stake**.
-For any given block, a validator is selected in pseudo-random fashion with preference to validators with the largest stakes.
+For any given block, a validator is selected in a pseudo-random fashion with a preference for validators with the largest stakes.
 While PoS systems generally do not reward validators with new coins, validators receive **transaction fees** in return for generating blocks the rest of the network accepts.

 Validators face **economic penalties** when they generate blocks that are rejected by sizable numbers of other nodes.
 A validator is thus incentivized to generate blocks that are likely to be accepted by the network and face economic punishment when it fails to do so.

-A successful Proof-of-Stake system must address the **problem of "nothing at stake"**.
+This is vital as a successful Proof-of-Stake system must address the **problem of "nothing at stake"**.
 That is, randomly-selected validators must face:

 * A disincentive for bad behavior with, for example, extracting a penalty from validators for emitting opinions that are ultimately rejected by the network;
 * A high probability that bad behavior is detected - the burden of detection usually falls on the rest of the network that can either accept or reject the validator's opinion.